Tithonia are half hardy annuals that range from 60 cm to 1.2 m in height (2 to 4 feet).

 Growing Region: Zones 3 to 10.

-The young seedlings of Mexican sunflowers should be transplanted outdoors following the last frost of spring at a spacing of around 60 cm apart.
-Tithonia species should be grown in sunny areas of the garden and like a light soil.
+The young Mexican sunflower seedlings should be transplanted outdoors following the last frost of spring.
+Use a spacing of around 60 cm apart (2 feet).
+Tithonia species should be grown in sunny areas of the garden. and prefer a light soil.